 7.11 You are responsible for checking the condition of the Products delivered and must highlight any issues upon receipt with the delivery carrier.
 The delivery carrier will immediately direct all queries at this stage to us and we will agree a means of resolving the issues that are presented at this time.

 7.12 Your Products will be constructed to the highest possible standards.
 Should you have any concerns prior to or following delivery please contact us on [email protected] or call us on 0207 225 5100.

 8.1 The provisions of this clause 8, apply in addition to your statutory consumer rights in relation to faulty or mis-described goods.
 These rights are not affected by the guarantee.

-8.2 Our upholstered products (e.g. sofa, armchairs and footstools) are guaranteed for 5 years from the date of delivery.
-All other furniture is guaranteed for 1 year.
+8.2 Our custom made upholstered products (e.g. sofa, armchairs and footstools) are guaranteed for 10 years from the date of delivery, other upholstered products are guaranteed for 5 years.
+All other furniture and soft furnishings are guaranteed for 1 year.
 This guarantee is against faulty workmanship and/or faulty materials, with the exception of fillings and coverings.